We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 Tracto is a now-defunct altcoin that claimed to be cheaper and faster than Bitcoin.

-Tracto was first invented and launched in malaysia, but today there is no trading activity.
+Tracto was first invented and launched in Malaysia, but today there is no trading activity.

 Tracto is a very good example of why you should be very suspicious of altcoins, especially those that claim to do anything better than bitcoin.